damianhakert/damianhakert.github.io/source/_posts/2014-03-21-gitlab-6-dot-7-released.markdown

 # Update

 If you have version 6.4.2 or higher you can use the [upgrade script](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/update/upgrader.md).
+But you have to update GitLab Shell to 1.9.1 manually, see [point 3 of the upgrade guide](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/update/6.6-to-6.7.md#3-update-gitlab-shell-and-its-config).

 If you still want to do it manually - see the [Update Guide](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/update/6.6-to-6.7.md).